End of the Road

 To honor my mantra I’m participating in 2023’s 100 Day Project challenge by creating word art (any subject, any medium) for 100 days.
 Without the restrictions I normally impose on myself, I’m actually eager to complete a quick drawing every day lasting no more than fifteen minutes while listening to my favorite radio shows.
 And suddenly twenty days have flown by!

-Each day I sit down and draw what comes to mind and have realized that my daily scribbles are becoming a sort of graphic diary, if nothing more than a note on the weather.
+Each day I sit down and draw what comes to mind and realize that my daily scribbles are becoming a sort of graphic diary, if nothing more than a note on the weather.
 I’ll be able to look back and see what I was thinking or doing on a particular day while I practice better hand-eye coordination and color choices.

 Like baseball players in spring training, I’m limbering up my art muscles for a creative season in the garden with plans for colorful garden art and structures.
 Of course the operative word will continue outside too.
 Let’s have FUN this year!